cse163/book/book_source/source/module-9-miscellaneous-topics/lesson-26-reading-hashing/practice-myset.md

 ## Part 1: `MySet`

-In the file `my_set.py` , write a class named `MySet` that implements something like the `set` implemented with a hash table that we have been describing in this reading. `MySet` will be simpler than the full hash table we described in the reading and will be more similar to the first version described in the [](hashing) .
+In the file `my_set.py` , write a class named `MySet` that implements something like the `set` implemented with a hash table that we have been describing in this reading. `MySet` will be simpler than the full hash table we described in the reading and will be more similar to the first version described in [](hashing) .

 Namely, the `MySet` should have the following behaviors: